Representing over 64,000 members across the capital

 Joyce is a Registered Nurse with a specialty in paediatric and neonatal intensive care nursing.
 She has been a community children's manager and has been an RCN member for 28 years, serving 12 of those as an RCN Steward.
 Joyce is currently Chair of Staff Side at London North West Healthcare Trust.
 An active member of the policy development group, Joyce continues to promote the work of RCN and encourage recruitment at branch level.
 As a board member, she is keen to ensure the issues of front line staffing are addressed, particularly bullying and harassment in the work place.

-Susan Howkins (Inner North West London)
+Patricia Yiggon (Inner South West London)

 Pat is a registered nurse with 10 years' clinical experience working at St George’s University Hospital NHS Foundation Trust London.
 She has clinical background knowledge in cardiology, gastro and liver.
 She is currently transferred to the Gynaecology Outpatient Department.
 Pat has been an active RCN Member since 2007 when she started as a student at Kingston University, and she became an RCN Learning Rep in 2015.
 Pat is a member of Staff Side and the Partnership Forum, as well as the chair of the Inner South West London branch of the RCN.